CxELabs/M365HOL/instructions.md

 	>
 	> **To scope an anomaly detection policy:**
 	>
-    > 1.Click Control and then Policies, and set the Type filter to Anomaly detection policy.
+    > 1. Click Control and then Policies, and set the Type filter to Anomaly detection policy.
 	> 2. Click on the policy you want to scope.
     > 3. Under Scope, change the drop-down from the default setting of All users and groups, to Specific users and groups.
 	> 4. Select Include to specify the users and groups for whom this policy will apply.
 Any user or group not selected here won't be    considered a threat and won't generate an alert.